How to enable ReWire in other DAWs

 - Operating System: All

-The following is a quick reference for some of the most common DAWs with which you can use Live in ReWire mode.
-We recommend that you check each application's user manual for more detailed instructions.
+This a quick reference for using Live in ReWire mode with most common DAWs.
+You can check each DAW's user manual for more detailed instructions.

 If you've only just installed Live, make sure to launch it at least once so that the ReWire engine is downloaded and installed automatically.